arabcoders/watchstate/API.md

 ```

 **Errors**:
-- `404 Not Found` if the token is invalid/expired or the session has already been cleaned up.
+- `404 Not Found` if the token is invalid, the queued request expired, or the completed session exceeded its replay window.

 **Notes**:
 - Sessions are resumable while the command is still active.
 - Use `Last-Event-ID` or `?since=` to resume from a known event sequence.
-- Completed sessions are cleaned up shortly after the final reader disconnects.
+- Completed sessions remain replayable for about 24 hours after `finished_at`.

 ---